Exclavia/PyataDB/README.md

-# PyataDB: A Lightweight Python Database
+# PynexDB: A Lightweight Python Database

-PyataDB is a **lightweight**, **easy-to-use**, and **efficient** database built entirely in Python.
+PynexDB is a **lightweight**, **easy-to-use**, and **efficient** database built entirely in Python.
 It's designed for small to medium-sized projects where a full-fledged database system like PostgreSQL or MySQL might be overkill.
-PyataDB allows you to store and retrieve data easily with only a few lines of code.
+PynexDB allows you to store and retrieve data easily with only a few lines of code.

 ---

 ## Features

-* **No external dependencies:** PyataDB is built with standard Python libraries, so you don't need to install anything extra.
+* **No external dependencies:** PynexDB is built with standard Python libraries, so you don't need to install anything extra.
 * **Makes use of Python's Pickle module:** Stores data into a serialized binary formatted file.
 This makes it easy to store and load, as well as making it easy to pull stored data just using standard Python library.
 * **Efficient for small datasets:** It's optimized for performance on smaller data sets.
 It's essentially just an overglorified/extended dictionary type.